8 Differences Between British Keyboard vs US Keyboard

 Layout Origin

 Now, across the pond, in the UK, their keyboard layout has its roots in typewriter designs from there.
-It's standardized by the ISO layout (International Organization for Standardization).
+It's standardized by the ISO layout.
 It includes features like easy access to the pound sterling (£) symbol, reflecting British preferences.

 Despite these differences, both the US and UK keyboards share the QWERTY layout, which is standard for countries using the Latin alphabet.
 But the UK keyboard adheres to a specific standard known as BS 4822, which organizes keys into a 48-key layout.
 This standard keeps things consistent and user-friendly for folks in the UK and other places that use it.